Building a WordPress theme

 Below I've outlined the process I take when building a WordPress theme from custom website designs.
 The majority of designs I receive from clients are either in Figma, Photoshop or Adobe XD.

 After receiving the designs, I analyse them thoroughly, ensuring I grasp the clients entire vision and expectations.
 This avoids any tedious revisits and potentially time consuming amends later on in the build.
 I also ask many questions, some stupid, reminding myself never to assume design aspects, especially animations.
-Also, prior to this point, a quote and timeline has already been agreed.
+Based on this analysis, a quote and timeline for the project is determined.

 Next, I plan the entire build by creating an itemised list of all the tasks that need completing.
-Normally, I just use a apple notes checklist and tick off each task as I complete it.
+Normally, I just use an apple notes checklist or trello for a more complex build.
 I refer to the designs when creating my plan with the main task categories being:

 I'll iterate over each one in the next steps.

 At this stage I create a local version of the WordPress theme for development.
-I use the Roots Sage 10 starter theme and TailwindCSS for the foundation paired with the ACF Pro WordPress plugin, if needed.
-Also at this stage I run through the style guide extracting all the global styles inherited through the designs and implement them into the theme.
+I use the Roots Sage 10 starter theme paired with TailwindCSS and ACF Pro, if needed.
+Additionally, I also extract all the global styles from the designs at this point, implementing them into the theme via TailwindCSS.

 I normally split the coding into two distinct parts, global and blocks.